- This post contains affiliate links. Read more here.

 That is, unless you’re working on walking training in addition to using the anti-pull harness.

-Some harnesses, like the Ruffwear Front Range Harness ($35.99), have clips on both the front and the back.
+Some harnesses, such as the Ruffwear Front Range Harness pictured above, have loops or clips on both the front and the back.
 Because these harnesses are webbed (vs. a soft vest style) you’ll want to watch carefully for any chafing or hair loss that may occur under the armpits.
 Always remove the harness when your walk is over.

-The head halter—most commonly branded as the Halti ($17.69) or the Gentle Leader ($14.95)—is a great option for reactive dogs, very strong or large dogs, dogs being walked by children or adults with limited strength, or dogs that pull for whom the anti-pull harness didn’t make much of a difference.
+The head halter—most commonly branded as the Halti or the Gentle Leader—is a great option for reactive dogs, very strong or large dogs, dogs being walked by children or adults with limited strength, or dogs that pull for whom the anti-pull harness didn’t make much of a difference.

 There is one major flaw with the head halter, however: very few dogs actually like the thing when they first encounter it, because it feels awkward and restrictive.